November 23, 2024

 The opening panel at the NCEW Policymakers Symposium dug into the challenges of tax and climate policy facing lawmakers in the 119th Congress.
 From left are Tanya Das, Bipartisan Policy Center; Ryan Abraham, Ernst & Young; Beth Viola, Holland & Knight; Emily Domenech, Boundary Stone Partners; and Kellie Donnelly, Lot Sixteen. | © RTO Insider LLC

-The Tax Cuts and Jobs Act (TCJA) of 2017 expires next year, he said, and whether Republicans or Democrats control the White House or Congress, the outcome will likely be “tax increases for Americans and … it’s going to cost a lot of money to fix that.”
+The Tax Cuts and Jobs Act (TCJA) of 2017 expires next year, he said, and whether Republicans or Democrats control the White House or Congress, the outcome likely will be “tax increases for Americans and … it’s going to cost a lot of money to fix that.”

-Should Republicans make a clean sweep of Congress and the White House, they would likely take aim at the IRA’s tax credits and incentives to pay for continuing the TCJA’s trillions in tax cuts, Abraham said.
+Should Republicans make a clean sweep of Congress and the White House, they likely would take aim at the IRA’s tax credits and incentives to pay for continuing the TCJA’s trillions in tax cuts, Abraham said.
 “There’s a lot of revenue there.
 Eliminating certain incentives, phasing out policies early; this has been one of [Republicans’] talking points.”

 A Democratic sweep could see an even greater push on clean energy incentives.
 But divided government could result either in more uncertainty or more opportunities for bipartisan policies, Abraham and other panelists said.

-Beth Viola, senior policy adviser at Holland & Knight, said her firm now has a team that works exclusively with companies finalizing contracts for IRA funds with the Department of Energy and EPA.
+Beth Viola, senior policy adviser at Holland & Knight, said her firm has a team that works exclusively with companies finalizing contracts for IRA funds with the Department of Energy and EPA.

 With billions on the line, Viola said, “those clients are really anxious [about] what happens if we have [another] Trump administration.
 Are those dollars going to get put on hold?
 Are they going to be rescinded? … Just across the board, [there’s] this sense of uncertainty, and when you have industries that are putting up billions and billions to match the billions that this government is investing, it gives them a lot of pause.”